Trauma Center Trauma Sensitive Yoga

 remain in the present moment

-There are no hands-on assists in these classes.
+There are no hands-on assists in these sessions.
 You are in charge of your own body.

-You have choices about how you want to interact with your body and the yoga forms during these classes.
+You have choices about how you want to interact with your body and the yoga forms during these sessions.

 Your facilitator, Jemma Moody, will be practicing with you.
-She will remain on her mat during the whole class and will often practice with her eyes closed.
+She will remain on her mat during the whole session and will often practice with her eyes closed.

 New students will be accepted in the first 2-3 weeks and then the group will remain the same.